ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 } ExtensionType;
 ~~~

-The extension data in report share for `taskprov` is zero length, since its
+The extension data in report share for `taskprov` MUST be zero length.
+The task
-content is transported in "dap-taskprov" header.
+config is transported by the "dap-taskprov" header.

 # Leader Behavior